 ‘For a moment then, I was cast out of Eden,’ he had joked.
 But he knew it was only a fancy, that it could not be true; he was retired.

-A year later, England had declared war on Germany, and he had been recalled to the regiment.
+A year later, after England had declared war on Germany, he had been recalled to the regiment.

 ‘But darling, you’re nearly fifty,’ Emmeline had objected.
 He had told her that he had plenty of experience, it would be as before, he would take it steadily as he had at Ladysmith, it was his duty.
 And that it would all be over soon enough.